 Aigas’ indispensable book-keeper and secretary, Sheila, has worked at the field centre since 2003.
 Her hobbies include playing the accordion, walking, gardening, craft work and child-minding her grand-daughter.
 She is also involved with the local WRI, and Church social group, and works alongside Lucy Lister-Kaye, as treasurer of Scotland’s Gardens local district.

-Marjory is an Aberdeen lass.
-She studied Hotel Management and worked in various hotels in the United Kingdom, and Canada.
-Happily married and settled in nearby Kiltarlity, she is an active member of various community organisations.
+Born and bred in Aberdeen, Marjory studied Hotel Management and has worked in various hotels in the UK, and one in Canada.
+25 years ago she moved north, married and settled in nearby Kiltarlity.
+She has two daughters, one in her final year at university in Edinburgh and the other about to head to university in Aberdeen.
+Marjory is an active member of various local organisations within Kiltarlity Village.
 Her hobbies include hill walking, ski-ing and craft work.

 From a young age, Ben has been fascinated with the natural world.
 His close ties with the sea spurred him into a Marine Biology B.Sc at Swansea University, after which he spent 3 months working in Madagascar conducting environmental education and biodiversity surveys of the coral reefs and forests.
 Ben has a passion for wildlife photography and relishes travelling with his camera and ukulele by his side.